vilnius-leopold/close-all-windows/README.md

 ## Usage

+### Desktop Application
+`close-all-windows` ships as a discoverable desktop application (`clos-all-windows.desktop` file installed in `/usr/share/applications`).
+Adding it to your dock or application menu enables you to close all windows with one click.

+### CLI
 _NOTE_: The script will not execute successfully if you run it from within a window application e.g. a terminal window, because the window running the script will be closed by the script, thus interrupting the script.
 Run this script from within your window manager or in a background process.

-### CLI
 ```bash
 # plain usage
 close-all-windows